aptima-ai/aptima_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

 Once your hardware is ready, install the required software and dependencies.
 Follow these steps:

 1. **Operating System**: Ensure compatibility with your model.
 Most AI frameworks support Windows, macOS, and Linux, though specific versions may be required.
-2. **Python Version**: Ensure compatibility with the TEN Python runtime and the model.
+2. **Python Version**: Ensure compatibility with the APTIMA Python runtime and the model.
 3. **Required Libraries**: Install necessary libraries such as:

    - TensorFlow